isomerpages/moe-bukitviewpri/pages/Announcements.md

 <p>Please be informed that the school will <u>not</u> be offering Hindi as
 In-School Parallel Programme (ISPP) for P1 students from 2024.
 P1 students may offer Hindi at a nearby weekend centre (Beacon Primary, Rulang Primary or Lakeside Primary).
-For enquiries, please contact HOD/MTL Mdm Kimberley Peh at 6566 1980 or bukitviewps@moe.edu.sg.</p>
+For enquiries, please contact HOD/MTL Mrs Kimberley Lin at 6566 1980 or bukitview_ps@moe.edu.sg.</p>
 <p></p>
 <p></p>
 <h2><strong>Update of School Canteen &amp; Price List</strong></h2>